mschmidtblaicher/mschmidtblaicher.github.io/index.md

 Hi,

 My name is Matthias Schmidtblaicher.
-I work at [QuantCo](https://www.quantco.com/), where we develop algorithms for pricing, forecasting, and claims management.
+I work at [QuantCo](https://www.quantco.com/), where we develop algorithms for pricing, forecasting, claims management, and medical diagnosis.

 My dissertation at the EUI, under the supervision of [Peter Hansen](https://sites.google.com/site/peterreinhardhansen/), focused on econometric methods for time series data.
 I examined inference about present value models and developed models that measure vaccine compliance.

 Infrequently, I add notes about results in statistics or economics that catch my attention here.
-You can also find information about my academic activities.
+You can also find information about my somewhat dated academic activities.
 My CV can be downloaded [here](/cv/cv.pdf).

 ## Notes